 Point Pleasant Disorderly Conduct Lawyers

 We have represented many clients charged with Disorderly Conduct in Point Pleasant and made sure that this offense did not appear on their record.
 Disorderly conduct in violation of N.J.S.A.
 2C:33-2 is a petty disorderly persons offense.
 While this is the lowest graded offense in the New Jersey State criminal justice system it still carries fines, penalties and possible time in jail.
 This will also appear on your record.
 In many instances, there are constitutional defenses that revolve around freedom of speech.
 There is also time when the police simply get it wrong.
 Regardless, I have represented thousands of clients and have had great success defeating and defending disorderly conduct offenses.
-If you have been arrested and charged with disorderly conduct in Point Pleasant, we offer a free consultation and can answer all your questions.
+If you have been arrested and charged with disorderly conduct in Point Pleasant, we offer a consultation and can answer all your questions.

 The offense of disorderly conduct consists of either: